ucsdml/ucsdml.github.io/_posts/2021-10-24-interpretable-robust-trees.markdown

 layout: post
 mathjax: true
 title: "Connecting Interpretability and Robustness in Decision Trees through Separation"
-date: 2021-07-07 10:00:00 -0700
+date: 2021-10-24 10:00:00 -0700
 categories: jekyll update
 tags: adversarial non-parametric robustness
 paper_url: https://arxiv.org/abs/2102.07048
 code_url: https://github.com/yangarbiter/interpretable-robust-trees
-excerpt: The reliability of machine learning models has become more important.
-In this post, we explore the interaction between three different aspects, (1) interpretability, (2) robustness, and (3) accuracy, of machine learning models.
-We also construct a tree-based model that is guaranteed to be adversarially robust, interpretable, and accurate on linearly separable data.
+excerpt: Trustworthy machine learning (ML) has emerged as a crucial topic for the success of ML models.
+This post focuses on three fundamental properties of trustworthy ML models -- high accuracy, interpretability, and robustness.
+Building on ideas from ensemble learning, we construct a tree-based model that is guaranteed to be adversely robust, interpretable, and accurate on linearly separable data.
+Experiments confirm that our algorithm yields classifiers that are both interpretable, robust, and have high accuracy.
 author: <a href='https://sites.google.com/view/michal-moshkovitz'>Michal Moshkovitz</a> and <a href='http://yyyang.me'>Yao-Yuan Yang</a>
 ---